acerbilab/pyvbmc/README.md

 ![PyVBMC](./logo.svg)
-# `pyvbmc`: Variational Bayesian Monte Carlo in Python
+# PyVBMC: Variational Bayesian Monte Carlo in Python
 ### What is it?

-`pyvbmc` is the port of the [VBMC algorithm](https://github.com/lacerbi/vbmc) to Python 3.9 and higher.
+PyVBMC is the port of the [MATLAB VBMC algorithm](https://github.com/lacerbi/vbmc) to Python 3.9 and higher.

 VBMC is an approximate inference method designed to fit and evaluate computational models with a limited budget of potentially noisy likelihood evaluations (e.g., for computationally expensive models).
 Specifically, VBMC simultaneously computes:
 - an approximate posterior distribution of the model parameters;